In a hurry? Download a quick guide to phased retirement and return here for complete details later.

 There are two unique provisions for phased retirement.

 Second, you may begin to receive distributions from your TIAA account in the form of a lifetime annuity or under the Interest Payment Retirement Option (IPRO).
-Minimum distribution is also available while on phased retirement if you are age 70½ or older.
+Minimum distribution is also available while on phased retirement if you are age 72 or older (available at age 70½ or older if you are 70 ½ by December 31, 2019).
 You can also access your 403(b) SRA account at age 59½ and your 457(b) Deferred Compensation account at age 70½ with both TIAA and Fidelity during phased retirement.

 Criteria for Phased Retirement